ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - `Cloud Computing`: cloud computing is a combination of the cluster computing and the distributed computing.

 - There is a metaphor:
-    - Distributed computing is like scattered self-service ticket collection at railway stations
+    - Distributed computing is like scattered self-service ticket collection at railway stations.
     - Cluster (supercomputing) computing is like centralized ticket collection at railway station counters.
     - Cloud computing (Amazon, Micrsoft, and Google cloud service) is like all ticket collection windows at railway stations.